 and the message catalogs for English in src/locales/en/messages

-Finally, we’ll use the PO format to store our translations.
-Add these command line scripts to package.json
+Finally, add the following command line scripts to package.json

 :

-These commands form an important part of Lingui’s internationalization and localization workflow.
+These commands are an important part of Lingui’s internationalization and localization workflow.
 They’re responsible for extracting messages from the source code and compiling them so they’re ready for use in the app.
 Let’s start with a simple translation to see how they work.

 Translating Simple Messages